Zürichhorn: History

-In 1238 the Otinbach stream is first mentioned, which can be derived from "Otto's stream" respectively Old High German ôt meaning heritage.
+In 1238 the Otinbach stream is first mentioned, which can be derived from "Otto's stream", from Old High German ôt meaning heritage.
 The then used name Oetenbach may refer to the river on whose banks an estate, fishing or other rights were situated.
-About the same time, at Zürichhorn was the Oetenbach Nunnery established, lacking experience on swampy ground; therefore around 1280/85 the Dominican sisters of the convent moved to Sihlbühl at Lindenhof hill within the fortifications of the city of Zürich, and also to finance the northern town wall.
+About the same time, at Zürichhorn the Oetenbach Nunnery was established, lacking experience on swampy ground; therefore around 1280/85 the Dominican sisters of the convent moved to Sihlbühl at Lindenhof hill within the fortifications of the city of Zürich, and also to finance the northern town wall.

 In the 16/17th century rich Zürich citizens built their country seats outside the town walls of the city of Zürich on lakeshore in the Seefeld quarter.
-In the 1840s several construction companies settled around Zürichhorn: Raw material was delivered on the lake respectively shore-based on (as of today) Fröhlichstrasse.
+In the 1840s several construction companies settled around Zürichhorn: raw material was delivered on the lake respectively shore-based on (as of today) Fröhlichstrasse.
 The then Hornegg was developed until the end of the 19th century as the local center of construction and ship building companies.
-In 1894 the railway line Rechtsufrige Zürichseebahn was established, since then most of the companies moved to the more attractive Industriequartier in the western parts of the city of Zürich.
+In 1894 the railway line Rechtsufrige Zürichseebahn was established, and since then most of the companies have moved to the more attractive Industriequartier in the western parts of the city of Zürich.

-1879/81 the Wildbach has been corrected to avoid recurrent floodings of the former municipality of Riesbach (as of today Zürich's district number 8).
+1879/81 the Wildbach was corrected to avoid recurrent flooding of the former municipality of Riesbach (as of today Zürich's district number 8).
 The stream was discharged to the south of Lake Zürich, and from then, it was called Hornbach nearby its mouth.
 Opening the Lake Zürich quais, in 1887 the park area was expanded from Seefeld-Quai to Zürichhorn, in order to promote companionship, recreation and amusement.
 A spacious park landscape was built by the landscape architects Otto Froebel and Evariste Mertens.